kiba/Writings/atg/chp3_very_much_alive.md

 "However, I am not going to take your appearance and identity as granted.
 I am going to ask you questions that a SGC personnel should know.
 This should also verify that it's us as well."

-O'Neill asked a series of question to which Cromwell answered to his satisfaction, including a secret question of whether Cromwell was under duress.
+O'Neill asked a series of question to which Cromwell answered to his satisfaction, including a secret question of whether Cromwell was under duress or not.

 Then he finally got to ask a burning question.
 "Say, why are you standing in what looked like a brightly lit Stargate Command?"